jnozzi/cocoadev.com/markdown/QuartzShapeDrawing.md

 ----

-If you are using General/CGPoint etc. just as the c struct it is, the rotation matrix works like this for your rotations in Quartz2D:
+If you are using CGPoint etc. just as the c struct it is, the rotation matrix works like this for your rotations in Quartz2D:

 [ x  ]             [ cos( t )  -sin( t )    0  ]        [ x0  ]